Travelling waves and heteroclinic networks in models of spatially-extended cyclic competition: Introduction

 Our analysis proceeds in the same manner as in \cite{postlethwaite_rucklidge_2019} and therefore we give a more abbreviated version of those calculations which closely follow those of Postlethwaite and Rucklidge.
 The calculations here, like those of Postlethwaite and Rucklidge, are reasonably standard, but there are several subtleties.
 In particular, the analysis of the new type of travelling wave seen in \fref{fig:1d_xi_wave_sim}, which bifurcates with the $\xi_{1}-\xi_{3}$ and $\xi_{2}-\xi_{4}$ cycles, poses additional challenges, particularly in computing the global part of the \poin map, as the calculations are done in a larger subspace and involve a near-miss of an equilibrium.

 The rest of this paper is organised as follows.
 We begin in \sref{sec:background} with some standard background.
 We focus on how the definition of a heteroclinic cycle given here differs from those usually given and the implications this change has.
 In \sref{sec:network}, we transform the PDEs \eref{eqn:system_se} to a steady-state travelling frame of reference in which we can determine existence criteria of travelling waves.
-We explain why we might expect the existence of a heteroclinic network in this frame of reference.
+We explain why we might expect the existence of a heteroclinic network in this frame of reference, and we state in \sref{sec:network} the two assumptions needed for the existence of this heteroclinic network.
 A bifurcation set of periodic orbits and examples of periodic orbits near the heteroclinic bifurcations are provided in \sref{sec:num_bif}.
-In \sref{sec:analysis}, we demonstrate the type of each heteroclinic bifurcations by means of \poin maps which approximate the dynamics near the network.
+In \sref{sec:analysis}, we demonstrate the type of each heteroclinic bifurcation by means of \poin maps which approximate the dynamics near the network.
 However, those calculation which follow \cite{postlethwaite_rucklidge_2019} closely are left to \ref{sec:appendix}.
 We give in \sref{sec:general_n_net} a description of the heteroclinic network which exists in a model of an arbitrary number of species in cyclic competition, as well as some examples of travelling waves in a system of five species.
 We also conjecture how we expect these bifurcation results to generalise in systems with an arbitrary number of species.
 Lastly, \sref{sec:discussion} concludes.